 Yoga gives athletes the time and space to stay away from judgment while learning to accept who they are as a person, which includes their strengths and weaknesses.

 Yoga is not about perfecting a pose or judging yourself against others.
-The practice is about challenging yourself in a mindful way that will improve your wellness and in turn improve your performance.
+The practice is about challenging yourself in a mindful way, which can have a very positive effect on both your wellness and performance.

 Bonus: HAVE FUN!!!

 Something I have always loved about yoga is being able to treat it as a form of play.
 That is of course as long as you do not take yourself too seriously.
 It is okay to take what you do seriously, but never take yourself too seriously.

 I often ask students when practicing our balance, “Ask yourself how can I take myself too seriously when I am working on my balance by pretending to be a tree?”